lexpaval/LxMultiTool/README.md

   - Flash Recovery Menu (you can choose and add recoveries)
   - Flash Kernel (you can choose and add kernels)
   - Flash full Stock images (you can choose and add images)
-  - Erase partitions (you can choose which of the partitions)
+  - Erase (format) partitions (you can choose which of the partitions)
   - Reboot (you can choose again...)

 ##### Adb